top of page

 • What is "Draft Pick Day" and when is it?

 The day reserved puppies are chosen by their forever-families is called "Draft Pick Day," because there is a method, an organized order, to the madness of it.
 BEFORE the 3rd day of life, reserved (pre-ordered) pups are selected by their families - not usually by us!
 We know this is different - even controversial - among all dog breeders.
 We can explain, and we believe you'll be happy some input and options on the furchild who comes into your home.
 We try hard to respect your preferences and interests - and it's made all the easier to do this because we breed for temperament.
 At the end of the day, all our pups are very homogenous in their aptitudes, abilities, affability, and adaptability for you.
 Why BEFORE DAY 3?
 Tail docking.
 Tails must be docked between day 3-5 of life in Pennsylvania.
 If our vet has an emergency and cannot see our pups on Day 5, we plan our visit on the earliest possible day.
 Not everyone wants tails docked, so we need to have our Draft Pick Day before docking day to ensure those who want it, get it (and vice versa).
 WHY DON'T YOU PICK FOR US?
 We are confident in our breeding.
 We have worked hard to breed for companion temperaments - the best quality family Bouviers in America.
-We avoid IPO, Schutzhund, and protective sports zealots.
-Our lines are traditional, show-quality, Bouviers who have the discernment and flexibility to fit into family life.
+Our companion lines are traditional, often show-quality, Bouviers who have the discernment and flexibility to fit into family life.
 We've studied puppy temperament testing.
 We are even AKC Temperament Test certified!
 And in the end, we don't believe it's highly distinguishing for our Bouviers until they are older, leave The House, and have real world experiences that shape their personalities.
 In fact, the AKC does not have a puppy temperament test.
-(See FAQ on Service/Therapy dogs and testing pups) HOW DOES IT WORK?
+(See FAQ on Service/Therapy dogs and testing pups) That being said, we will use the Volhard's Temperament Test and we have trained on the exact timing and conditions to give the test.
+Volhard's has been proven surprisingly accurate for herding breeds (like Bouviers) for decades.
+If your pup is temperament tested, you will receive a video of its exam and a short write-up on our findings to help you excel in training.
+Volhard's is conducted on day 49 of life - long after Draft Pick Day - which is why it's vital we know our lines and we are only testing for idiosyncratic differences between pups.
+All pups should still be relatively homogeneous in each litter - bred by lines for a specific, anticipated temperament.
+HOW DOES DRAFT PICK DAY WORK?
 When reservations are made for a pup, we ask you: gender, color, and other preferences you may have for your dream Bouvier.
 We try hard to deliver you the Bouvier of your heart's desire - but we aren't 100% in control of what fate brings us on delivery day!
 If you want a fawn (blonde) female and our litter has exactly one fawn female.
-Even if you are third in line, if you are the only reservation for a fawn female, we will as you: 1) Is this pup what you want?
+Even if you are third in line (based on the order/timestamp of your reservation deposit), if you are the only reservation for a fawn female, we will as you: 1) Is this pup what you want?
 2) Do you want to change your preference now that they have arrived? or 3) Do you want to wait for another litter?
 This is assuming all people ahead of you have no color preferences.
 If they do, then first fawn female preference, of course, gets first pick of only the fawn females.
 If, once the pups are born, you change your preferences, then you step back in line by the order (timing) of your deposit.
 What if you don't care what color your pup is?
 You just need a boy or a girl?
 Then, in order of deposit date, we will call you and ask how you'd like to see pups: text images/video, email images/video, FaceTime, Zoom?
 Be warned: they look a bit like tiny squirrels when they are born!
 So, there isn't a lot to see, but I can tell you which ones will likely be brindle, black, fawn.
 I'll let you know what I see in their shape and let you hear their baby squeaks and murmurs.
 Because we need to contact each family in a relatively short period of time to secure pups a home, identifying which tails will stay natural and which will be docked, we will need to come to an answer during our 15 minute call.
-WHY DIDN"T I GET TO PICK THAT PUP?
+WHY DIDN'T I GET TO PICK THAT PUP?
 If there is a stud fee we need to pay, in the form of a puppy(ies), we will reserve some pups as Breeder's Choice and they will not be included in Draft Pick Day.
 Or, in some cases, we set pups aside because we are considering adding one to our own home.
 At a later date, maybe even before the pups are 8 weeks old, this pup may again become available.

 • Do puppies miss their mother when they go home?